jp-sypniewski/JetsProject/README.md

 - Creating objects from a .txt file through FileReader and BufferedReader
 - Creating different objects that descend from an abstract superclass
-- Utilizing interfaces that differ by specific type of object
+- Utilizing interfaces that differ by specific type of object, requiring 'instanceof' check to confirm before casting the object and calling methods
+- Adding/removing objects from an ArrayList

 #### Technologies Used